Field trip ideas for Massachussetts:

 illustrations, and natural history exhibits

 U S Naval Ship Building Museum 739 Washington St., Quincy, MA.

 Wellesley Historical Society 229 Washington St., Wellesley, MA.

-Whistler House 243 Worthen Street, Lowell, MA
+Whistler House Museum of Art 243 Worthen Street, Lowell, MA

 Birth place of artist James Whistler, historical exhibits, American Impressionist